About Your Appointment

 I called the office to talk to my doctor, when will he/she call me back?

 Messages of an urgent nature will be addressed promptly.
-Messages for routine matters are given to the doctors on a daily basis at the end of the day.
-Your doctor or a member of the PCCA staff will return your call.
+Messages for routine matters are given to the doctors on a daily basis.
+Your doctor or a member of our staff will return your call.
 Please understand that to properly diagnose and treat most medical conditions an examination is necessary.
 If acutely ill, you will likely be instructed to go to your local Emergency Department.

 Do PCCA physicians see children?